Five of Pentacles

 As well as thinking yourself lucky, now is a good time to plan ahead.

-Put money away to make sure the lights stay on and the roof stays intact for a whole when the worst happens, cut some of your most indulgent excesses for a while so you fully recover, or realise you can’t invest absolutely everything in stocks or property because you also have eat and pay the bills at times when neither are paying out!
+Put money away to make sure the lights stay on, and the roof stays intact for a while when the worst happens.
+Cut some of your most indulgent excesses for a while so you fully recover, or realize you can’t invest absolutely everything in stocks or property.
+You also have to eat and pay the bills at times when neither are paying out!

 No, because of material losses and worry caused by them.